estebanbecker/Parallel-computing-UPC/README.md

 ## Better memory use

-We can improve the memory use by not completing the whole grid at each iteration.
-To do that we will use pointers and flip them at the end of an iteration.
-To achieve that we have to declare shared pointers:
+We can improve the memory use by not copying the whole grid at each iteration.
+To do that we will use a pointer for each grid and flip them at the end of an iteration.
+To achieve that we have to declare shared
+pointers:

 ``` c
 shared [(N+2)*(N+2)/THREADS] double *shared ptr[N+2], *shared new_ptr[N+2];
 ```

-And to change the copying part of the code with a pointer flipping step:
+And change the copying part of the code with a pointer flipping step:

 ``` c
 upc_forall( k=0; k<N+2; k++; k)